Helmholtz-Zentrum Dresden-Rossendorf: Staff and research sites

 The HZDR employs about 1,400 staff, working at six research sites.
-The headquarters is in Dresden.
+The headquarters is in Dresden, a research center for radiopharmaceutical and georadiochemical research is in the Leipzig Science Park.

 Technology transfer

 The HZDR Innovation GmbH corporation offers industrial services using HZDR's know-how and infrastructures in ion implantation.
 This technology is applied for doping material surfaces with foreign atoms or to produce defects in semiconductors.
 It is also used to create materials with targeted features such as oxidation resistance, which is important for aviation or automotive lightweight construction, or biocompatibility for medical implants.
 Products of HZDR Innovation that have already been commercialized include a grid sensor and measuring instruments for analyzing multiphase flows.

 Students and young scientists

 Roughly 170 doctoral students work there.
 The HZDR installed junior research groups to promote excellent young scientists, the topics of which as of 2021 are: